MAJ Jared J. Sutton (PMS)

 His first deployment was to Iraq during OIF 1 (2003-2004) with the 41st RAOC.
 His second deployment was to Afghanistan as an embedded troop trainer (2007-2008).
 His current assignment is with the 41st ROC as the Area Damage Control Officer.
 Major Marvin has worked in the Army ROTC department of Creighton University as the Enrollment and Scholarship Officer (ESO) since January of 2008.
 Prior to his service to Creighton, he served as the ESO for the University of Nebraska Lincoln's Army ROTC Department for 4 years.

-In the fall of 1999 he was reassigned to 3/7 FA (M119A1 Light), 25th Infantry Division Schofield Barracks, HI.
-While assigned to 3/7 FA his duties included Howitzer Gunner and Chief of Section.
-In addition, he also attended the U.S. Army Air Assault School, Rappel Master Course, Air Force Load Planner course, Basic Noncommissioned Officer's Course (BNCOC) and was promoted to the rank of Staff Sergeant in 2001.
-During the summer of 2002 he was again reassigned stateside and became a member of 4/42 FA (M109A6), 3rd BCT, 4th Infantry Division Mechanized.
-In March of 2003 the unit was deployed as part of the initial assault in support of Operation Iraqi Freedom.
+In the fall of 1999, he was assigned to 3rd Battalion 7th Field Artillery Regiment (M119A1 Light), 25th Infantry Division Schofield Barracks, HI.
+While assigned to 3/7 FA he was charged with the duties of Howitzer Gunner and Chief of Section.
+In addition, he attended the U.S. Army Air Assault School, Rappel Master Course, Air Force Load Planner course, Basic Noncommissioned Officers Course (BNCOC) and was promoted to the rank of Staff Sergeant in 2001.
+In the summer of 2002 MSG Rosales was reassigned stateside as a member of 4th Battalion 42nd Field Artillery Regiment (M109A6), 1st BCT, 4th Infantry Division Mechanized.
+On March of 2003 the unit was deployed as part of the initial assault in to Iraq as part of Operation Iraqi Freedom.
 Upon redeploying from OIF 1 he attended the US Army Drill Sergeant School at Fort Benning, GA.

 After completing Drill Sergeant School, he was reassigned to 1st Battalion 79th Field Artillery Regiment, Basic Combat Training (BCT) at Fort Sill, OK.
-For the next two years, he served as a Drill Sergeant and later assumed responsibility of being the Senior Drill Sergeant for Bravo Battery 1st BN 79th FA.
+For the next two years, he served as a Drill Sergeant and was later charged with the duties and responsibilities of Senior Drill Sergeant for Bravo Battery 1/79 FA.

-Following his return from Afghanistan in May of 2011, he was reassigned to Creighton University Army ROTC in Omaha, NE in September of 2011.
+Following his return from Afghanistan in May of 2011, he was assigned to Creighton University Army ROTC in Omaha, NE in the fall of 2011.